 New York (New York), USA – Romano Drom will be performing at Makor in New York City on Wednesday, June 28, at 7:30pm.

 Tickets are $20.
 Makor is located at 35 W. 67th St. (at Central Park West), NYC 10023.
 Phone: +1 212.601.1000.

 Author: Angel Romero

 Angel Romero y Ruiz has been writing about world music and progressive music for many years.
 He founded the websites worldmusiccentral.org and musicasdelmundo.com.
 Angel produced several specials for Metropolis (TVE) and co-produced “Musica NA”, a music show for Televisión Española (TVE) in Spain that featured an eclectic mix of world music, fusion, electronica, new age and contemporary classical music.
 Angel also produced and remastered world music and electronic music albums, compilations and boxed sets for Alula Records, Ellipsis Arts, Music of the World, Lektronic Soundscapes, and Mindchild Records.
-He was also the executive producer of the first Latino feature film made in North Carolina titled “Los sueños de Angélica.”.
+Angel is currently based in Durham, North Carolina.